Morgen-Kornblume/Project-Reversi/demo/plan/design.md

 ## Objects

 - `Board`: The board of the game, which contains the information of the pieces on the board.
-- `Player`: The human player of the game, which contains the information of the player.
 - `AI`: The AI player of the game, which contains the information of the player and the algorithm of the AI.
 - `Game`: The game, which contains the information of the game and the functions of the game.